ps-george/FPGA-lab-EIE1/README.md

 -  _Pipelined multiplier_: Multiplication is a form of repeated addition, and while there are some multiplier blocks built into the FPGA, it is useful to know how they are constructed.
 The notion of pipelining is also an important concept for your project - how can we (and why do we) split one operation across multiple consecutive cycles?

 -  _Stopwatch_: The DE0 contains a 4-digit 7-segment output display, with each segment driven by one output pin.
+For this experiment we will be creating a stopwatch which will count to 99, displaying seconds and milliseconds.
+It will be controlled by three buttons; Start, Reset, and Split.